MOTIVA — Work Motivation Profile · BD SELECT

 4.2

-Progression for her means scope, not status; current trajectory (6/10) is acceptable.
+Progression for Sara means a wider scope, not status. {P1} current path (6/10) is acceptable.

 Connection